 Flash also provides a few preset panel arrangements that may better suit the needs of particular users.
-The various workspace arrangements are listed in a pull-down menu at the top right of the Flash workspace or in the top menu under Window > Workspace.
+The various workspace arrangements are listed in a pull-down menu at the top right of the Flash workspace or in the top menu under Window > Workspaces.

-1 Click the Essentials button at the top right of the Flash workspace and choose one of the other predefined workspaces.
+1 Click the Essentials button at the top right of the Flash workspace and choose a new workspace.

-The various panels are rearranged and resized according to their importance to the particular user.
+The various panels are rearranged and resized according to their importance in the chosen workspace.
 For example, the Animator and Designer workspaces put the Timeline at the top for easy and frequent access.

-- 2 If you've moved some of the panels around and want to return to one of the prearranged workspaces, choose Window > Workspace > Reset and the name of the preset workspace. - 3 To return to the default workspace, choose Window > Workspace > Essentials.
+- 2 If you've moved some of the panels around and want to return to one of the prearranged workspaces, choose Window > Workspaces > Reset and the name of the preset workspace. - 3 To return to the default workspace, choose Window > Workspaces > Essentials.
 In this Classroom in a Book, we'll be using the Essentials workspace.